 Please take into consideration that I am only young and have a limited amount of income.Thanks in advance to everyone who respond to my questions.Steven Turnip

 December 26, 2008

 No, don't hone it, it's too thin. if you remove the coating the bore will be oversize and not seal and you will be running on an aluminum base and it will last a very short time (seconds probably).
 If you leave the bore scored then you will get blow by, low compression, burnt piston/bore as the combustion gases rush by.
 Won't last long!
 Sorry but re plate is the only real answer.

-Now here is a question for you platers can anyone machine and replate the epitroidal housing used in the norton rotary engines. it seems that some engineering processes become impossible.
+Q. Now here is a question for you platers can anyone machine and replate the epitroidal housing used in the norton rotary engines?
+It seems that some engineering processes become impossible.

 - Ripon, North Yorkshire, UK

 October 16, 2013

 Q. I've been in the performance field for 45+ years as a performance machinist and engine builder and racer.
 I've never messed with this type of cylinder coating.
 I'm now into air cooled VW stuff due to health.
 Parts are lightweight, so I can handle them.
 The 1600 cc motor can be easily bored & stroked up to 2387 and more cc,but cooling becomes an issue.
 So if I make some aluminum cylinders that should help a lot; I can't afford the L&N engineering cylinders (about $2500 for the kit) so I would assume billet would be best.
 What alloy of aluminum would be strongest and hold the Nikasil coating best; and who would be the source for plating them?
 I've been using ceramic coatings and dry film coatings for years with great results (I apply it myself).

 There are some china cast aluminum Nikasil cylinders for around $500. but their bore size is limited and quality is in question.